maxvollmer/Half-Life-VR/___mod/vr/README.txt

 List of known bugs and issues:

 - HUD text is rendered in the map center instead of in the player's view
-- Fade effects don't work
-- Glitches in hand and weapon animations
 - HL VR menu blocks/overlays SteamVR menus
 - Skybox images in VR menu are mixed up
 - Entities that are supposed to crush the player, don't crush the player (traps and such) (they just push you out of the way)